Jafner/Jafner.net/homelab/docs/ffmpeg Notes.md

 2. Extract sample frame from transcoded file. `ffmpeg -ss 00:15:20.01 -i "$profile.mp4" -frames:v 1 "$profile.png"`
 3. Print media info for the new file. `mediainfo "$profile.mp4"`
 4. Update this doc!

+# Create a Clip from a Video
+You can create a clip from a video file without reencoding given a single time span.
+`ffmpeg -i "$input" -ss 00:05:20 -to 00:15:30 -c:v copy -c:a copy "$output"`

+The time to perform this operation is based on the *size of the input file up to the starting timestamp*, not the length of the clip.